 Does your business operate in different countries?
 Hoping to find new customers in new markets with international targeting SEO strategies on a new site?
+Google Search Console international targeting may be an easy (and effective) answer to your hopes and dreams.

 If you answered yes to either of these questions, your organization should take advantage of one of the most underutilized features in Google Search Console.